Heroic Journey in Amos Tutuola's Palm-Wine Drinkard

-In the archetypal journey, the hero wins a boon through succeeding with his quest.
+In the archetypal journey, the hero wins a boon by succeeding with his quest.
 This heavenly gift has regenerative power for the hero and the rest of the world when he returns from his quest.
 In the instance of the Palm-Wine Drinkard, the great gift is an egg which would grant desires.
-This is a mighty gift which the protagonist wisely uses the combat the famine in his home, but the greed of the community eventually damages the magic egg.
+This is a mighty gift that the protagonist wisely uses the combat the famine in his home, but the greed of the community eventually damages the magic egg.

 When the drinkard repairs the egg, he uses it to punish the people for their destructiveness and gluttony.
 The egg may not be the archetypal elixir, but the hero’s own growth as a person to act with charity or justice as the situation demands is the real boon his quest has obtained for him.

 Tutuola’s story is understandable to many people because it employs an archetypal story of the heroic quest and uses many universal images.
 At the same time, the voice and setting of The Palm-Wine Drinkard remains distinctly African.

 Tutuola, Amos.
 The Palm-Wine Drinkard.
 The Palm-Wine Drinkard and My Life in the Bush of Ghosts.
 New York: Grove Press, 1953.

 Nigeria,a country i love and cherish got her independence from the British on the 1st of October 1960.Nigeria is blessed with over 250 ethnic groups and ranks in population of over 150million with Muslim and...

 Even for readers unfamiliar with the subject matter, A Grain of Wheat makes a great introduction to African Literature.
 On its surface, the novel is one of people coming to terms with Kenyan independence,...

 - Review of The Life and Times of Michael K.